-1 Civil service workforce is the number of on-duty employees (including part-time and full-time permanent, terms, and interns: excludes employees on Leave Without Pay (LWOP), students, and temporary appointments).
+&lt;sup>1 The civil service workforce is the number of on-duty employees (including part-time and full-time permanent, terms, and interns: excluding employees on Leave Without Pay (LWOP), students, and temporary appointments).
 The contractor workforce is comprised of each Center's onsite and near-site prime and support service contractors.
-This data is current as of May 31, 2007, and all fractions have been rounded to the nearest whole number.
+This data is current as of May 31, 2009, and all fractions have been rounded to up the nearest whole number.

-2 For Centers where the contractor workforce baseline is less than 2,000, a maximum of two noncivil service medals are allocated.
+&lt;sup>2 For Centers where the contractor workforce baseline is less than 2,000, two non-civil service medals are allocated.

-3 Nominations for EAAM, ETAM, EEAM, ESAM, EEOM, EBM, OLM, group achievement certificates, and for participation on space flight missions by astronauts are exempt from these allocations.
+&lt;sup>3 Nominations for EAAM, ETAM, EEAM, ESAM, EEOM, EBM, OLM, GAA, PSGAA, or COA are exempt from these allocations.
+Additionally, nominations of Shuttle or International Space Station crewmembers and Lead Flight Directors for participation in spaceflight missions are exempt from these allocations.

-PART 3: DESCRIPTION AND CRITERIA OF ALL AGENCY HONOR AWARDS
+PART 3: DESCRIPTION AND CRITERIA OF AGENCY HONOR AWARDS